-$A \ valuation \ allowance \ is \ required \ for \ deferred \ tax \ assets \ if, based \ on \ available \ evidence, it is \ more-likely-than-not \ that \ all \ or \ some$ portion of the asset will not be realized due to the inability to generate sufficient taxable income to use the benefit of the deferred tax asset.
-After evaluating the positive and negative evidence associated with the deferred tax asset, including the consideration of the Bank's earnings history over the recent three-year period, improving asset quality, and projections, the Bank determined that the deferred tax asset could be supported at December 31, 2016 and 2015.
+A valuation allowance is required for deferred tax assets if, based on available evidence, it is more-likely-than-not that all or some portion of the asset will not be realized due to the inability to generate sufficient taxable income to use the benefit of the deferred tax asset.
+After evaluating the positive and negative evidence associated with the deferred tax asset, including the consideration of the Bank's earnings history over the recent three-year period, and projections, the Bank determined that the deferred tax asset could be supported at December 31, 2017 and 2016.

-At December 31, 2016, the Bank has, for tax reporting purposes, a net operating loss carryforward totaling approximately \$2,900, eligible to offset future federal income taxes.
+At December 31, 2017, the Bank has, for tax reporting purposes, a net operating loss carryforward totaling approximately \$2,625, eligible to offset future federal income taxes.
 The net operating loss carryforward will begin to expire in 2029.

-At December 31, 2016, the Bank had unamortized preopening expenditures of approximately \$672 (for tax reporting purposes) $that \, can \, be \, used \, to \, offset \, future \, federal \, income \, taxes. \, These \, expenditures \, are \, amortizing \, over \, 15 \, years \, on \, the \, straight-line \, basis \, and \, the \, straight-line \, basis \,$ at a rate of approximately \$91 per year.
+At December 31, 2017, the Bank had unamortized preopening expenditures of approximately \$581 (for tax reporting purposes) that can be used to offset future federal income taxes.
+These expenditures are amortizing over 15 years on the straight-line basis at a rate of approximately \$91 per year.